Living With Dying articles

 Signposts In Action : From Martha Jo's blog

 Sept.
 13, 2016

 An excerpt from Martha Jo Atkin’s July 14, 2016 blog, as she accompanied her father Noble through his dying process.
-Her blog can be found at www.marthaatkins.com/blog.
+Her website is www.marthaatkins.com.

 Noble is itching a lot, something we attributed solely to medication until Linda pointed out that building toxins in the bloodstream cause itching, too.
 So much to learn.